 The next corbel for the Eusebius Tower the head of a man holding ears of corn.
 The tuffstone original was a bit damaged and missed part of his nose.
-Before I started to cut him after new Muschelkalksteen I first got to plastiline clay his nose, so I had some idea of what I was about to make.
+Before I started to copy him into new Muschelkalksteen I first repaired with plastiline clay his nose, so I had some idea of what I was about to make.
 Plastiline is clay that never hardens, so I can easily remove it again after work.

 Theme and finishing

 I carved the last man's head quite coarse to resemble the weathered head, but I finished this man with ears of corn with a coarse rasp to do justice to the smoother look of the original.
 As you can see the hands with the cornstalks all fall within a single large circular area.
 From there point on I could quite easily copy the major shapes with a template.
 These are very nice objects to carve, because I like the search for the character of the head in question.
 The whole thing has not much artistic pretense, which is actually sort of a given with architectural sculpture.
 Often there is a certain playfulness and not much pretension.
 I think it is unfortunate that we completely banned architectural sculpture from the street scene.
 Apart from a single project, for example, the Haarlem gable stone reliefs.
 More about corbels later!